How To Manage IBS in Children with Success

 So it’s extended time the child has to remain on the diet.
 So it means they’re restricted for longer.

-And what it makes it difficult once we’ve gone through the process is that we have to try and get variety back into the diet, which can be difficult.
+And what makes it difficult once we’ve gone through the process is that we have to try and get variety back into the diet, which can be difficult.

 Nutrients like calcium, iron, and fibre which we are generally not getting enough of.